Forcing the Sale of Property I Co-Own

 These can be complex claims and it is important to seek legal advice at the outset.
 Professional valuations of the property will also be required.

-Where you have a TOLATA claim with good prospects of success, we may agree to defer payments of our fees until you have realised your financial share in the property.
-In other cases, we may agree to act for you under the terms of a conditional (no win no fee) agreement.
+Where you have a TOLATA claim with good prospects of success, we may agree to defer payments of our fees until the property in dispute has been sold.

 If you require any advice relating to a property that you own a share of, or that you think you are entitled to a share of, you should not hesitate to contact one of our expert team to find out how we can help.